Brentford set to complete signing of Eriksen - West London Sport

 Brentford set to complete signing of Eriksen

-Brentford are set to complete the signing of former Tottenham midfielder Christian Eriksen on a deal until the end of the season – even months after the Denmark star suffered a cardiac arrest.
+Brentford are set to complete the signing of former Tottenham midfielder Christian Eriksen on a deal until the end of the season – seven months after the Denmark star suffered a cardiac arrest.

 The 29-year-old left Inter Milan last month due to Italian medical authority rules that prevent players from turning out in Serie A after being fitted with a implantable cardioverter-defibrillator (ICD) device.